zlabjp/concourse-curl-resource/README.md

 Tracks the update of a single URL-addressable file.

-This is a useful resource for pipeline development time, while a required artifact is temporarily available from a URL-addressable location, until it is moved to a more robust file management repository such as [git](https://github.com/concourse/git-resource) or [S3](https://github.com/concourse/s3-resource).
+This is a useful resource for pipeline development time, while a required artifact is available only from a URL-addressable location and until it is moved to a file management repository such as [git](https://github.com/concourse/git-resource) or [S3](https://github.com/concourse/s3-resource).

 ## Source Configuration